Read This First

 Prompt 1: How are logic and symbolic logic normally categorized within philosophy?

-The central claim is this: Logic and symbolic logic are primarily categorized within philosophy as subfields of epistemology and metaphysics, though their application and influence extend across various philosophical disciplines.
+In plain terms: Logic and symbolic logic are primarily categorized within philosophy as subfields of epistemology and metaphysics, though their application and influence extend across various philosophical disciplines.

 - Logic is central to epistemology, which concerns itself with the nature and scope of knowledge.